tpdean93/Lawn_Manager/README.md

 **Q: How do I get the mixing instructions?**
 A: Use the `calculate_application_rate` service with your chemical, equipment, and zone.
 You'll get professional mixing instructions with kitchen measurements.

+**Q: How does equipment work with multiple zones?**
+A: Equipment is shared across ALL zones for convenience - you don't need to add equipment for each zone.
+However, chemical applications are tracked separately per zone, so T-Nex applied in the Front Yard won't show up in Back Yard sensors.

+**Q: Why are my chemical calculations showing zeros?**
+A: The integration now automatically detects liquid vs granular applications.
+Make sure you're using the right equipment type (Sprayer for liquids, Spreader for granular) and the chemical supports that application method.

 ## 🐛 Troubleshooting

 ### Common Issues
 - **Equipment Not Showing**: Reload integration after adding equipment
+- **Equipment Defaults to "None"**: This has been fixed - equipment now defaults to your actual equipment
+- **Chemical Applications Cross-Contaminating Zones**: This has been fixed - each zone now has completely separate data storage
+- **T-Nex/Disease Preventer Showing Zero Amounts**: This has been fixed - liquid chemicals now calculate properly
 - **Calculate Rates Not Working**: Ensure you've selected equipment from dropdown
 - **Kitchen Measurements Missing**: Check that chemical has liquid rates defined
 - **Services Not Updating**: Restart Home Assistant after initial setup
+- **Integration Icon Not Showing**: Restart Home Assistant after installation

 ### Logs
 Check Home Assistant logs for: